alex-shabanov/Binary-Tree/README.md

 to the right subtree.
 Insertion, removal and get methods are all done iteratively.
 This implementation of Binary Search Tree also includes iterator and freatures preorder, inorder, postorder, and level order traversals that are also done iteratively.
+This project also includes DisplayBST class that draws binary search tree using Java Graphics2D.
+This allows the user to see the tree that has just been created.
 ```
 =======================
 ###Methods implemented.